Investigating non-Keplerian motion in flare events with astrometric data: Datasets and Methods

 \section{Datasets and Methods}

-In this section, we describe the methodology used to model and fit the apparent tracks of flares, including ray tracing and parameter estimation via Markov Chain Monte Carlo (MCMC) sampling.
-We adopt the hospot model, in which the observed flares are produced by an orbiting bright spot distributed on the surface of the accretion disks \cite{genzel2010galactic,bao1992signature,zhu2025observational}.
-Specifically, because smaller hotspot size tend to yield better fitting results \cite{baubock2020modeling}, we consider point-like hotspots in this study.
-Due to the limited amount and low precision of the available data, it seems not possible to constrain the spin of the black hole \cite{abuter2018detection,abuter2023polarimetry,yfantis2024hot}, we consider the Schwarzwald black hole in the subsequent sections.
+In this section, we describe the methodology for modeling and fitting the apparent tracks of flares, including ray tracing and parameter estimation via Markov Chain Monte Carlo (MCMC) sampling.
+We adopt the hotspot model, where observed flares originate from a bright spot orbiting on the surface of accretion disks \cite{genzel2010galactic,bao1992signature,zhu2025observational}.
+Because smaller hotspot size tend to yield better fitting results \cite{baubock2020modeling}, we consider point-like hotspots in this study.
+Due to the limited amount and low precision of the available data, it seems not possible to constrain the spin of the black hole \cite{abuter2018detection,abuter2023polarimetry,yfantis2024hot}.
+We thus consider the Schwarzwald black hole in the subsequent sections.